 Users can give us their email addresses to allow us to respond to their questions directly in their inboxes if they are not still on our website.

 We use this service only to respond to questions and messages, but never for marketing purposes.
 Direct marketing communication between users and Cyclr is only possible through direct user signup and consent, being managed in a separate system.

 Intercom’s data protection updates are available here.

-As CRMs go Pipedrive is a fantastic toolkit for managing sales.
+As CRMs go Pipedrive is a fantastic toolkit for managing sales and is great for CRM integrations.
 We’re big fans.
-Lead and user requests are added into our CRM so we can manage them as a team, creating tasks and moving deals through pipelines so no customer is left behind.
+Lead and user requests are added to our CRM so we can manage them as a team, creating tasks and moving deals through pipelines so no customer is left behind.